UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DEVS/00_GETTING_STARTED.md

 https://webtheme.brand.ucsb.edu/pre-launch-checklist

-## As a dev for the Research Data Hub website, you will need to learn the basics of Drupal.
+## As a dev for the Research Computing and Data website, you will need to learn the basics of Drupal.

 ### Pantheon has a crash-course for drupal 9 which I recommend going through: https://pantheon.io/drupal-9-training.
 Note you have to scroll down to see the webinar recordings, and you do NOT have to sign up for the webinar.
 I understand that we are in Drupal 10 right now, but our website was initially built with drupal 9.
 In addition, Pantheon website has not released the training for drupal 10 yet.
 Drupal 9 and 10 are not too different.